LeiYang-Fish/copyseparator-v1.1.0-old-version/README.md

 # Notes on the version
 This is the latest version - v.1.1.0.
 A parallel version is available on request (leiyangslu@gmail.com).
 It can process multiple samples one after another, but use multiple CPU cores for each sample.
-Gene capture data should be able to be efficiently processed by the parallel version, although I do not have this type of data from polyploids to perform the test yet.
+Gene capture data should be able to be efficiently processed by the parallel version.

 # How to install copyseparator?
 install.packages("copyseparator")